 Emily Hauenstein is a professor and the Katherine L. Esterly Unidel Chair in Health Sciences at the University of Delaware, where she also serves as the senior associate dean for nursing and healthcare innovation.
 She has been awarded a number of grants, including the 2016-2019 “Reducing Health Disparities in SMI, Rural and Minority Populations.”
 She’s been published in the American Academy of Nursing on Policy, the American Journal of Orthopsychiatry, the Journal of Professional Nursing, and a number of other high-impact scholarly journals.
 She’s received awards from numerous groups throughout her career, including the American Academy of Nursing 2012 and the International Rural Health Research Faculty Scholar Award in 2010, among myriad others.

-Students at the University of Delaware have the opportunity to pursue a hybrid DNP in one of three NP tracks: psychiatric/mental health, family/individual across the lifespan, and primary care adult-gerontology.
-The admission requirements are slightly more demanding than other programs, as the school requires applicants to submit proof of a GPA of 3.5 or higher.
+The University of Delaware in Newark provides several DNP options for graduate nursing students.
+Options for both BSN to DNP and MSN to DNP exist in the following socus areas: family nurse practitioner, adult-gerontology nurse practitioner, and psychiatric mental health nurse practitioner.
+Please note that graduate students must have a Delaware nursing license to attend this program.
+The admission requirements are slightly more demanding than other programs, as the school requires applicants to submit proof of a GPA of 3.5 or higher for MSN to DNP students.
 It’s important to note that this program is hybrid delivery model; courses are delivered online with periodic on-campus intensives which require physical attendance.
 In both tracks, students take courses in population health, pharmacology, leadership in nursing, and evidence-based practice.
 Additionally, students complete a final DNP project.
-These programs cost $995 per credit hour.
+These programs cost $1,005 per credit hour.